School of Tourism and Hotel Management

 This course is designed to introduce students to current and foundational issues in food studies and gastronomy.An introduction to the social,historical and cultural forces that have affected or will affect the culinary as well as the baking and pastry professions.Topics include the contemporary challenges facing food professionals in the twenty-first century and etiquette as a social and professional discipline.Students will be expected to complete several written assignments and present a group research project.Students learn the proper use of foodservice equipment, weighing and measuring of wet and dry food ingredients.Understand the theory and practice of basic cooking techniques,Develop basic knife skills.

-FOOD PRODUCTION I
+FOOD PRODUCTION IN GASTRONOMY- I

 Course code